 Students should bear in mind other significant costs such as air travel to the UK, accommodation, food, dayto-day living costs, travel and health, and travel insurance.

-Scholarships and Financial support
+Scholarships and Financial support for students from Hong Kong

 There are hundreds of scholarships, bursaries and grant schemes on offer for students who need extra support to pay for their UK course.
 Depending on your nationality, you may be eligible for a loan or financial support from the UK government.
 Visit the British Council’s StudyUK website for more details.